 A hybrid monument was born, through a movement: a foreign community took over the plinth originally belonging to the local one.
 This activated a situation of misunderstanding and multiple perceptions: no unified interpretation was attributed to the public sculpture anymore.
-The statue became a vehicle of interaction of collective sentiments and agendas.
+The statue became a vehicle of interaction between different collective sentiments and agendas.

 The unfolding of the project navigates through paths of colonial memories, contested spaces, bureaucratic paradoxes vis-à-vis the narratives of identities and the multicultural.

-The film The making of De Sokkel #5 narrates the adventurous story of the project, surrounded by debates concerning the specific political context, the nature of monuments as collective catalysts, censorship and artistic freedom in the public space.
-This dynamic was pestering the obsolescent plinth, its silent loneliness, its unavoidable servitude to the grey umbrella of the nation.
+The film The making of De Sokkel #5 narrates the adventurous story of the project, surrounded by debates concerning the specific political context, the nature of monuments as collective catalysts, artistic freedom in the public space.
+This dynamic was pestering the obsolescent plinth, its silent loneliness, its servitude to the grey umbrella of the nation.
 Aiming at injecting in it a further breath of life and blood circulation.